 By contrast, cheek or gum swabs alone do not generate sufficient biological fluid to quantitatively determine specific food reactivities.
 Simple positive or negative results, for instance from tissue swabs, do not provide information about the specificity or sensitivity of the assays used.
 Therefore, selection of foods based upon this type of information is medically and scientifically unreliable.

 A. The initial Nutriscan test was only for dogs.
-It has since been expanded to cats, and soon to horses, but each species requires species-specific reagents to run the assay.
+It has since been expanded to cats, and horses.
+Each species requires species-specific reagents to run the assay.

 A. Yes, because saliva testing can reveal the latent or pre-clinical form of food sensitivity, it can be used to predict a developing or latent food reaction.

 10. Q. How does this test differ from other food “allergy” tests on serum or feces?